DASH Diet

 Recipes on the DASH diet can be easy, and delicious meals can be created from healthy foods.
 The DASH diet menu should be rich in nutrients and prepared according to all the dietary principles.
 We suggest the following recipes to help you start your DASH diet adventure.

-Oatmeal With Peanut Butter and Apricots
+Oatmeal with Peanut Butter and Apricots

 It is the perfect idea for a nutritious breakfast on the DASH diet.
 Oatmeal is a healthy multi-grain product that goes perfectly with nuts.
 Remember to choose peanut butter without added salt or sugar.
 Peanut butter contains essential fatty acids necessary for the DASH diet.
 Apricots are also to be noticed.
 You can choose fresh or dried.
 Dried apricots contain more potassium, which is critical to the DASH diet, but remember that they have more sugar and calories.